 - Performance Evaluation

-- Addressing challenges related to productivity often requires a systematic assessment of individual and team performance.
-Organizational psychology programs provide skills in areas like setting goals and managing expectations, offering counseling and feedback to employees, and using performance management systems.
+Addressing challenges related to productivity often requires a systematic assessment of individual and team performance.
+Organizational psychology programs provide skills in areas such as setting goals and managing expectations, offering counseling and feedback to employees, and using performance management systems.

 - Program Design

-- Many organizational psychology professionals, particularly those with only a bachelor's degree in the field, serve in human resource roles.
-They often need to solve problems related to disputes between employees, conflicts between labor and management, discrepancies in compensation and benefits, and individual behavioral issues.
-Consulting psychologists may need to solve more systemic problems like workplace safety.
+Many organizational psychology professionals, particularly those with only a bachelor's degree in the field, serve in human resources roles.
+These workers often need to solve problems related to disputes between employees, conflicts between labor and management, discrepancies in compensation and benefits, and individual behavioral issues.
+Consulting psychologists may need to solve more systemic problems, such as issues involving workplace safety.

 - Communication and Presentation